Nathnaelc/cs162-test/session_16/README.md

 ## ACID and transactions

-As a database grows in complexity there tends to emerge natural constraints as part of the data modeling process.
-Fortunately SQL provide ACID guarantees, which can prevent any inconsistencies violating those constraints.
+As a database grows in complexity there tend to emerge natural constraints as part of the data modeling process.
+Fortunately, SQL provides ACID guarantees, which can prevent any inconsistencies that violate those constraints.

 An example
-might be a book exchange database.
-Every time two people swap a book then there are two updates that need to happen.
-One new entry in the database showing that book A was given to person 1 from person 2, and another entry showing that book B was given to person 2 from person 1.
+is a book exchange database.
+Every time two people swap a book, there are two updates that need to happen.
+We need one new entry in the database showing that book A was given to person 1 from person 2, and another entry showing that book B was given to person 2 from person 1.
 If these two updates are interrupted halfway through then it will look like book A was given with